MoradST/HPEOpenSource/top_os_projects.md

 **What:** Docker is an open source project to pack, ship and run any application as a lightweight container.
 Docker leads the container disruption which is a strategic pillar for HPE in the new data center.
 Containers also enable the introduction of micro-services architecture which impacts development stacks.
 Docker is built from a set of projects that make up the Docker set of engines.

-**Why:** HPE has a strategic partnership with Docker that constantly expands.
-Docker is causing a ripple effect in both dev and ops so worth to keep a close eye on what’s happening.
+**Why:** Docker is causing a ripple effect in both dev and ops so worth to keep a close eye on what’s happening.

 ###runc
 **Domain:** Containerization